 4.3.
 Comparative Studies and Field Evidence in Vegetable Crops

-Numerous studies have documented the weed-suppressive effects of organic mulching in a wide range of vegetable crops: Teame et al. (2017) reported that straw mulch significantly reduced the emergence of broadleaf weeds in vegetable plots, enhancing overall crop vigor due to reduced weed-crop competition.
+Numerous studies have documented the weed-suppressive effects of organic mulching in a wide range of vegetable crops: Teame et al. (2017) reported that straw mulch significantly reduced the emergence of broadleaf weeds in vegetable plots, enhancing overall crop vigour due to reduced weed-crop competition.
 Goswami and Saha (2006) found that mulches like paddy straw, banana leaves, and water hyacinth suppressed weed populations effectively while also conserving soil moisture in elephant foot yam—a tuberous vegetable sensitive to weed competition.
 Schonbeck (2000) observed that applying 5–7 cm thick layers of hay or straw after the final cultivation kept weed density below the economic threshold in tomatoes and peppers.
 In okra and chilli crops, Luqman et al. (2013) showed that organic mulches like Rumex crispus and sawdust were as effective as chemical herbicides in reducing weed biomass and diversity.
 These results confirm that organic mulching can be a powerful tool in integrated weed management for vegetables, especially when matched with the correct crop and environmental conditions.

 4.4.
 Integration with Other Weed Control Practices